aws/aws-lc/crypto/dilithium/README.md

 The source code was taken from the primary source of Diltihium at [link](https://github.com/pq-crystals/dilithium), at [commit](https://github.com/pq-crystals/dilithium/commit/3e9b9f1412f6c7435dbeb4e10692ea58f181ee51) as of 9th May 2022.
 The `api.h`, `fips202.h` and `params.h` header files were modified [in this PR](https://github.com/awslabs/aws-lc/pull/655) to support our [prefixed symbols build](https://github.com/awslabs/aws-lc/blob/main/BUILDING.md#building-with-prefixed-symbols).

 Only the reference C implementation of Dilithium3 is currently integrated.
-The code is in the `pqcrystals-dilithium_dilithium3_ref` folder.
+The code is in the `pqcrystals_dilithium_ref_common` folder.
 The following changes were made to the code.

 * `randombytes.{h|c}` are deleted because we are using the randomness generation functions provided by AWS-LC.
 * `rng.{h|c}` are deleted because we are using the randomness generation functions provided by AWS-LC.